Morglaf/ObsiBook/README.md

 1. Download and install the prerequisites mentioned above.
 2. Clone this repository or download the plugin files.
 3. Place the files in the plugin folder of your Obsidian configuration, usually located at `/.obsidian/plugins/ObsiBook`.
+4. Download the "templates.zip" of the latest release unzip everything into the plugin folder.
-4. Activate the ObsiBook plugin from the Obsidian settings.
+5. Activate the ObsiBook plugin from the Obsidian settings.

 ## Usage